Lampe2020/L2DB/SPEC.md

 emits a warning stating `Old content of L2DB has been discarded in favor of new content`.
 This method is also called by the object constructor to populate the database.
 If the `source` is a file handle, `mode` is ignored and taken from the file handle's `mode` attribute.
-If that is invalid for L2DB the mode is set by the `mode` argument.
+If that is invalid for L2DB the mode is set to `'r'` and a warning is emitted stating that `L2DB cannot be initialized in '{{file handle's mode}}' mode!`.

 ### `read()`